 Make a scene

 Before you create an animation showing some of the most important locations in Humboldt's journey, you'll create a 3D scene.
 The scene will serve as the backdrop for the animation.
-You'll add atmospheric effects and cloud imagery to the scene to improve its appearance.
+You'll add atmospheric effects and a South America waterways layer to the scene to improve its appearance.
 Then, you'll create bookmarks and map notes for the locations you want to show in the animation, allowing you to easily navigate to them.

 Change the scene's default appearance